Using the Changes in this Release

 Ecommerce Updates

-Parameter Manages Grace Period for Auto-Posted Payments
+New Parameter Manages Grace Period for Auto-Posted Payments

+Some ecommerce customers asked us to allow them to avoid applying the standard Grace Period to auto-posted online account payments.
 To accomplish this, we added a new check box to the Parameter Settings > POS > Ecommerce tab called Use Grace Period.
 This check box will be checked (True) by default.
-If you want to prevent the Grace Period from applying to auto-posted online payments, uncheck this box, as described below.
-System Administrator credentials are required to make this change.
+To prevent the Grace Period from applying to these payments, System Administrators can uncheck this box, as described below.

 -